Name : Acacia

 Stuck between these was an uninteresting boy looking to find his place in a race he never asked for.
 His name was Grimm Aldous Acacia.
-Being the third son of the Grimm family, Acacia was raised with high expectations and the utmost discipline.
-But, even from a very young age, he would often swim against the current, struggle against the norms.
+Acacia was raised with high expectations and the utmost discipline as the third son of the Grimm family.
+But, even from a very young age, he would often swim against the current and struggle against the norms.
 Reading over strategizing, painting over sword-fighting, singing over governing; these were all too common rebellious acts of the young lad.

 - "Nothing motivates like healthy competition."

-Both of them having enlisted around the same time, Briar became a great influence on Acacia in both spirit and physique.
+With both of them having enlisted around the same time, Briar greatly influenced Acacia in spirit and physique.
 Her ambitions far surpassed his when they set out as adolescents.
-Seeing the prideful young lady put her life and soul into an effort to progress aroused a flame within even the aimless Aka-chan—which is what Briar chose to call him despite his tireless protests.
+Seeing the prideful young lady put her life and soul into an effort to progress aroused a flame within even the aimless Aka-chan—which Briar called him despite his tireless protests.

-Briar’s goal was to become Fleet Admiral one day and reform the navy’s justice.
+Briar’s goal was to become Fleet Admiral one day and reform the navy's justice.
 Her dreams and ideals were infectious, and her resolve infallible.
 There were few who could not be inspired by her.
 Acacia was not among them.
-With a transformed outlook on life, Acacia challenged his role model to a race—this time one he chose for himself. ”I’ll be the strongest.
-I’ll become Fleet Admiral before you.”
+With a transformed outlook on life, Acacia challenged his role model to a race—this time one he chose for himself.
+"I’ll rise to the top and become Fleet Admiral before you!"

 Upon this challenge, Briar shared something she held very dear.
 It was a medal awarded to her father, shaped like wings spread wide.
-She split the medal in half and assigned one half to her challenger. ”Whoever wins gets to keep both halves.
-This will be our promise, Aka-chan.”
+She split the medal in half and assigned one half to her challenger.
+"Whoever gets there first will keep both halves.
+This will be our promise, Aka-chan."
 And so the contest began.

-Unbeknownst to his family, Acacia progressed through the navy’s ranks at a rapid pace now that he was aware of his goals.
-But, his tenacious rival always remained one step ahead of him.
-Only when they hit the tallest wall they’d yet to scale did they reach a standoff on equal footing.
-By the age of twenty-three, they were both rear admirals.
-And the road to vice-admiralty was long and gruelling.
+Unbeknownst to his family, Acacia rapidly progressed through the navy's ranks now that he was aware of his goals.
+But, his tenacious rival always remained one step ahead of him until they finally approached admiralty.
+By the age of twenty-three, they were both rear admirals, and the road to vice-admiralty was long and gruelling.

 - "Courage cannot exist without cowardice."

-It was an island in Paradise where they’d been stationed for a time.
+They had been stationed on an island in paradise for a time.
 Rumours of an impending pirate raid had prompted the navy to reinforce the island with many other rear admirals.
-They could not have known the futility of these half-assed measures.
+They could not have known the futility of these half-baked measures.

 His mere mention struck terror in the hearts of even the boldest.
 His voice was mightier than the worst of storms.
 His march was no different than a hurricane.
 Behemoth had come.
 He laid waste to the island single-handedly, his rationale unknown to all—if at all existent.
-Many marine officers put up a fight long enough to evacuate much of the island’s population.
+Many marine officers barely fought long enough to evacuate much of the island's population.

 Acacia and Briar were assigned to defend the escapees with their lives and escort them off the island.
 Never had the pair faced a danger so great.
 Never had fear crippled them so.
 But, only one of them cracked under the weight of this responsibility.
 It wasn't Briar.

-Acacia fled the battle once Behemoth was within sight, abandoning his duty.
-But more importantly, he abandoned his rival… no, his best friend.
+Acacia fled the battle once Behemoth was within sight and abandoned his duty.
+More importantly, he abandoned his rival… his best friend.

 He was ecstatic—though repentant—when Briar managed to survive with only a few recoverable injuries.
 But, his relief lasted mere moments, for her face was writ with devastation.
 Every civilian they were meant to escort was butchered with a single attack from the gargantuan terrorist.
 So fragile is life.

-Acacia knew well that the punishment for abandoning his post and fleeing in terror was death.
-But, his remorse was great, and he was prepared to accept such a fate.
+Acacia knew well that death would be his punishment.
+But, his remorse was great, so he was prepared to accept such a fate.

-Briar took the fall instead behind his back.
-She admitted to fleeing from the scene, leaving Acacia with an impossible task.
-No one should’ve accepted this account, for there must’ve been witnesses that survived from amongst the naval defence.
+Briar took the fall behind his back.
+She admitted to fleeing from the scene and leaving Acacia with an impossible task.
+No one should've accepted this account, for there were surely witnesses that survived from amongst the naval defence.
 And yet, they secured this lie as fact.

 - "Death is the one undeniable truth of life."

-He trained relentlessly for the following year, even managing to obtain a devil fruit which strengthened him by no small amount.
+He trained relentlessly for the following year, even obtaining a devil fruit which strengthened him by no small amount.
 It took a slip of the tongue from a superior for him to break out of his illusion.
 They knew!

-That whole time, they’d known who the real coward was.
+That entire time, they'd known who the real coward was.
 Briar had become a scapegoat not simply due to her concern for him.
-After an extensive and dangerous investigation, Acacia came to realise his family was responsible for his acquittal and the navy’s denial of his guilt.
-Grimm family’s wish to keep their name being dragged through mud was what had saved him.
+After an extensive and dangerous investigation, Acacia realized his family was responsible for his acquittal and the navy's denial of his guilt.
+The Grimm family’s wish to keep their name from being dragged through the mud was what had saved him.

-A bitterness which would never leave him for the rest of his life nested itself deep in his heart.
+A bitterness that would never leave him for the rest of his life nested deep in his heart.
 Uncaring of his family’s disapproval, Acacia went on a rampage before deserting the navy, slaughtering many of his colleagues who he discovered to have kept the truth veiled.

 Before long, a hefty bounty had been placed on his head, which revealed a freeing truth.
 The Grimm family had disowned him, for their name was nowhere to be seen on the wanted poster.
 Those who knew his origins were either dead or too high up to care.
 He was free.
 Free to be an empty shell of his former self.

-He wandered listlessly for another year, inadvertently falling into trouble wherever he went only to cause his bounty to balloon.
-Only when he happened upon a daring rescue of a small island terrorized by the navy and pirates alike, did he come to his senses.
-It was Villium Price who brought him back.
+He wandered listlessly for another year, inadvertently falling into trouble wherever he went.
+Only when he happened upon a daring rescue of a small island terrorized by the navy and pirates alike did he come to his senses.
+It was Villium Price who woke him up.